mkoppmann/eselsohr/README.md

 * `STATIC_FOLDER_PATH`: The path to the folder with static resources.
     Defaults to `static/`.

-Currently, all configuration parameters are optional so starting Eselsohr can be as simple as executing the Eselsohr binary.
+Currently, all configuration parameters are optional.
+Starting Eselsohr can be as simple as executing the Eselsohr binary in a directory along with the static resources.
 If you don’t allow the public creation of collections, you can generate accesstokens for collections by running `eselsohr-exe collection new`.

 The `dist` directory in this repository provides deployment relevant files, like an example `rc` file for FreeBSD or a service file for systemd-based Linux distributions.